ing-bank/lion/packages/select-rich/docs/DesignConsiderations.md

   <div role=“option” id=“two”></div>
 </div>
 ```
-The element with role=“listbox” and  aria-activedescendant needs to be in the same dom as the elements with role=“option”.
+The element with [role=“listbox”] and  aria-activedescendant needs to be in the same dom as the elements with [role=“option”].
-If we would have the ‘ideal api’ as suggested above, we would have two different doms (shadow and light) and the aformentioned elements would not find each other.
+If we would have the ‘ideal api’ as suggested above, we would have two different doms (shadow and light) and the aforementioned elements would not find each other.
 Transferring the lion-options to a part of the light dom that already has the listbox, would be a technically possible, but hacky solution.
-Putting role=“listbox” on the host(like suggested before) is not a solution either: it causes the button to be a child of the listbox and this would confuse
+Putting [role=“listbox”] on the host(like suggested before) is not a solution either: it causes the button to be a child of the listbox and this would confuse
 screen reader users.

 Concluding, a nice incidental with this api is the similarity with the api for the native select: